-Rock Band 4 is set to be removed from sale on its tenth anniversary due to the expiration of its licensing agreements
+Rock Band 4 is set to be removed from digital stores on its tenth anniversary due to the expiration of its licensing agreements

-"Hey everyone, on Sunday, October 5, 2025, Rock Band 4 turns 10.
-What a ride it’s been," Wynn stated (as noted by VGC).
+“Hey everyone, on Sunday, October 5, 2025, Rock Band 4 turns 10.
+What a ride it’s been," Wynn wrote, according to a report by VGC.
 "With this milestone comes one big change – the original licenses for the core soundtrack are expiring.
 Because of that, Rock Band 4 will be removed from the PlayStation and Xbox digital stores.

 “If you already own the game, nothing changes – you’ll keep full access and still be able to download the game and songs to any new, compatible devices.
 The same applies to Downloadable Content (DLC) – songs will come down as they hit the 10-year mark, but anything you’ve purchased will remain in your library.